erangasandaruwan/EntityFramework.Extension.Procedure/README.md

 Further, as if it is expected to return multiple sets of data, it is required to define a result set(as a list of objects) and the expected output types(ex - Dtos or data modeles) with a default constructor(zero parameters).

+## Nuget Packages

+EntityFramework.Procedure.Utility is distributed as NuGet packages.

 |Package|Status|
 |:------|:-----:|
 |EntityFramework.Procedure.Utility|[![NuGet version](https://badge.fury.io/nu/Abp.svg)](https://badge.fury.io/nu/Abp)|